lquartararo/ThinkStraight/README.md

 # About

-ThinkStraight helps you write with clarity and fairness by detecting cognitive biases in your text and offering balanced, thoughtful rewrites.
+ThinkStraight is a AI-based writing Assistant to help eliminate bias from social media platforms.
+It helps you write with clarity and fairness by detecting cognitive biases in your text and offering balanced, thoughtful rewrites.
 It also warns you when a message may be harmful or better left unsent.
+Currently, there's no software to efficiently detect bias amongst social media platfortms or its limited to a simple warning line.
+Our solution is to use Gemini 2.0 API to identify bias and create thoughtful rewrites.

 ## Installation